 But let's get right down to the story now.
 It begins in May 1915.
-I'd received my B.S. in February 1914 and stayed on to pursue work in the Graduate But a certain Co-ed RFEgeLOr M6218 Faudence Risley?-had set her sights on me and I'd decided that an exodus would be wise before it was too late.
+I'd received my B.S. in February 1914 and stayed on to pursue work in the Graduate

+School, looking toward my doctorate degree in genetics.
+But a certain Co-ed REEgeIDr M6218 Faudence Risley?-had set her sights on me and I'd decided that an exodus would be wise before it was too late.